-there is at least one available PLMN/access technology combination other than PLMN/access technology combinations where the PLMN is a PLMN which indicated it is not allowed to operate in the country of the UE’s location(and, if the entry for the PLMN includes a geographical location, the UE determines that the distance from the geographical location to the current UE location is smaller than a UE implementation specific value) and the access technology is satellite NG-RAN;
+there is at least one available PLMN/access technology combination other than PLMN/access technology combinations where the PLMN is a PLMN which indicated it is not allowed to operate in the country of the UE’s location(and, if the entry for the PLMN includes a geographical location, the UE determines that the distance from the geographical location to the current UE location is smaller than a UE implementation specific value) and the access technology is satellite NG-RAN or satellite E-UTRAN;

-the UE should not (re)-attempt emergency calls in the PLMN via satellite NG-RAN.
+the UE should not (re)-attempt emergency calls in the PLMN via satellite NG-RAN or satellite E-UTRAN.

 The actual proposal in C1-226443.